MAP

 After a well-deserved rest from the trip to Nepal, breakfast to start our day in the Kathmandu Valley!

-We will begin our visits with a short walk in the region of the second largest stupa in the valley, Swayambunath (translation: self-arisen).
-Legend has it that the hill where the stupa is located was where the bodhisattva Manjushri, the bodhisattva of wisdom, picked a lotus flower after emptying the lake in what is now the Kathmandu Valley.
+We will begin our visits with a short walk in the region of the second largest stupa in the valley, Swayambunath (translation: self-arising).
+Legend has it that the hill where the stupa stands arose from the spot where the bodhisattva Manjushri, the bodhisattva of wisdom, picked a lotus flower after emptying the lake in what is now the Kathmandu Valley.
 Weather permitting, we will have a view of the entire city.
 We will make our koras around the stupa and visit its small monasteries.

-From Swayambu we will head to Kathmandu's Durbar Square (Palace Square) where a small living goddess, the Kumari, lives.
-The Durbar Squares of the Kathmandu Valley were built by kings who were heirs of the Malla dynasty, from the 12th to the 18th centuries, which, fortunately for us, rivaled each other in architectural beauty.
-There are numerous temples to various Hindu gods around the palace.
-We will then walk to the travellers' neighborhood in Kathmandu, Thamel, with numerous good restaurants, mountaineering shops, Nepalese crafts, and bookshops, where you can have a good meal and, if you need to, buy some clothes, for example, for Tibet.
+From Swayambu we will continue to Durbar Square, (Palace Square) in Kathmandu where a small living goddess, the Kumari, lives.
+The durbar squares of the Kathmandu Valley were built by kings who were heirs of the Malla dynasty, from the 12th to the 18th centuries, which, in this case, were fortunate enough to compete in architectural beauty.
+There are numerous temples of various Hindu gods around the palace.
+We will then walk to the travellers' quarter in Kathmandu, Thamel, with numerous good restaurants, mountaineering shops, Nepalese crafts, bookstores, for a good meal and, if someone needs it, to buy some clothes, for example, for Tibet.

-After our visits, walks and lunch, we will return to our Tibetan neighborhood around the Boudhanath stupa.
+After our visits, walks and lunch, we will return to our Tibetan neighborhood around the stupa of boudhanath.

 Patan

-Today we will visit at least one of the main monasteries in the Kathmandu Valley, which will give us a good opportunity to learn a little about the projects of these great masters.
-Kopan is the monastery of Lama Yeshe and Lama Zopa Rinpoche, where several hundred monks of all ages live.
-It is an important study center for Sherpas, often from the Everest region, and foreigners from all over the world.
+Today we will visit at least one of the main monasteries of the Kathmandu Valley, thus providing a good opportunity to learn a little about the projects of these great masters.
+One of the possibilities is Kopan, the monastery of Lama Yeshe and Lama Zopa Rinpoche, where several hundred monks of all ages live.
+It is an important study center for Sherpas, often coming from the Everest region, and foreigners from all over the world.

-We will then head to Patan’s charming Durbar Square, famous for its artists and beautiful temples.
-There we will visit a small, very well-designed and very educational museum of Hindu and Buddhist art.
-Nearby, we will visit the small and beautiful Golden Temple, still used today by Nepalese Buddhists from the same clan as Buddha Sakyamuni himself.
-Patan has a good option for lunch, it is a good place to buy Buddhist statues (as in Boudha too), of excellent quality, and to walk through these medieval streets and temples.
+We will then head to the pleasant Durbar Square Patan, very famous for its artists and beautiful temples.
+There we will visit a small, very well-made and very educational museum of Hindu and Buddhist art.
+Nearby, we will visit the small and beautiful Golden Temple, used to this day by Nepalese Buddhists from the same clan as Buddha Sakyamuni himself.
+Patan is a good option for our lunch, it is a good place to buy Buddhist statues (as in Boudha too), of excellent quality, as well as to walk through these medieval streets and their temples.

 Free afternoon in bookstores, cafes, Buddhist art shops, craft shops, mountain clothing and equipment, stupas, temples or monasteries in the well-known Patan, Thamel or Boudhnath, as each traveller prefers.